-Modifying Screensaver Themes
+Modifying Screensaver Displays

-The screensaver application allows users to choose one or more screensaver themes.
-A screensaver theme is an application that displays images on the screen of the user when the screen is not in use.
-The available screensaver themes are listed in the Screensaver preference tool.
+The screensaver application allows users to choose one or more screensaver displays.
+A screensaver display is an application that displays images on the screen of the user when the screen is not in use.
+The screensaver displays are listed in the XScreenSaver file and in the \$HOME/.xscreensaver file.